 Improved interdepartmental collaboration

 How many departments in your company are engaged in leasing agreements?
 Do you have a dedicated resource for managing contracts?
 Each department that deals with leases has its own interests to consider.
-In our step-by-step transition guide, we walk you through how to build an interdepartmental team to ensure you have a complete inventory of your leases.
+In our step-by-step lease accounting guide for help with the transition, we walk you through how to build an interdepartmental team to ensure you have a complete inventory of your leases.

 Going forward, you can build on that process and make it part of your routine.
 Meet with this team on a regular basis (but less often than we recommend in the guide) to make sure you’re aware of new leases and contracts that may contain leases.
 Doing so will reduce frustration for everyone in the long run.